wp-plugins/bepro-listings-real-estate/readme.txt

 = How it Works =

+BePro Listings has a growing list of over 14 addons.
+Its designed to simulate any directory.
+Plugins like this Real Estate focused addon, tie into the various BePro Listings features.
+The resulting integration is seamless and guarantees a realestate focused listings experience.

 Realestate details are displayed on the item page.
-The integration is seamless and guarantees a realestate focused listings experience.
 Manage the Real Estate details form the edit listing admin page.
-Items with no value are labelled N/A.
+Items with no value are labelled as N/A on the front end.

 = Upgrades =